yhwang/ds2-tfjs/kenlm-wasm/README.md

 bitcode, load the bitcode into the browser and integrate with JavaScript.

 In order to use KenLM library in JavaScript, we need to do the followings:
-- Compile the KenLM as static library in bitcode format
+- Compile the KenLM as static library in LLVM bitcode format
 - Write a C program to use the KenLM API to load and query the N-Gram
 - Compile the C program and link with KenLM static library into a WebAssembly module